NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

          Fully buried ducts have insulation that just covers the top of the ducts.
          Deeply buried ducts have insulation that continues above the top of the ducts.
          See the `Building America Solution Center <https://basc.pnnl.gov/resource-guides/ducts-buried-attic-insulation>`_ for more information.
-  .. [#] DuctLocation choices are "living space", "basement - conditioned", "basement - unconditioned", "crawlspace - unvented", "crawlspace - vented", "attic - unvented", "attic - vented", "garage", "outside", "exterior wall", "under slab", "roof deck", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] DuctLocation choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace - unvented", "crawlspace - vented", "attic - unvented", "attic - vented", "garage", "outside", "exterior wall", "under slab", "roof deck", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxmllocations` for descriptions.

 Hydronic Distribution